melinamorales512/NoSQL-social-network-API/README.md

 You must have mongoDB installed
 ## Usage

+Download the repo files from the link below
+You must have mongoDB installed
-Run the following at the command line- npm init -y
+Run the following at the command line
+    - npm init -y
+    - npm install express
+    - npm install mongoose
+    - npm install moment

 ## Contributing